iorodeo/iorodeo_arduino_libs/mcp23sxx/README.markdown

 ### Mcp23s17

-A C++ object to control the Microchip MCP23S17 16-bit IO Expander.
+A C++ object to control the Microchip MCP23xx 8/16-bit IO Expander.
 For the Arduino Platform.
+Modified version of the library by Dreamcat4 https://github.com/dreamcat4/Mcp23s17.

 ### Introduction